vuejs/test-utils-docs/guides/README.md

 We are using `v-model` to bind to the `<input>` and `@submit` to listen for the form submission.
 When the form is submitted, `createTodo` is called and inserts a new todo into the `todos` array.

-While this looks good, running the test showsn an error:
+While this looks good, running the test shows an error:

 ```
 expect(received).toHaveLength(expected)